-Mold Testing Methods and Strategies
+Testing Methods and Strategies for Mold

 Here are a few of the more common testing methods:

-Water Damage and Mold Survey Process
+Water Damage and Survey Process for Mold Inspection

 Healthy Building Science will meet you onsite.
-We are courteous and considerate of your space and careful not to track in dirt, etc. We are careful not to spread spores and cross-contaminate spaces.
-For mold and moisture inspections we prefer to inspect the whole building, and we take mold samples only if we believe it will add value for our client.
+We are courteous and considerate of your space and careful not to track in dirt, etc. We are careful not to spread mold spores and cross-contaminate spaces.
+For mold and moisture inspections we prefer to inspect the whole building, and we take samples only if we believe it will add value for our client.
 We email or mail our report and follow up with a phone call to answer any outstanding questions.

-In some instances HBS writes a Mold Remediation Protocol (MRP) outlining requirements for the safe removal of mold from a building.
+In some instances, HBS writes a Mold Remediation Protocol (MRP) outlining requirements for the safe removal of mold from a building.
 Mold Remediation Protocols are very detailed instructions that include safety requirements and scope of work for your specific project.
 Our MRPs are designed in accordance with industry-accepted standards (IICRC S520 Mold Remediation Standard).